 Cross-border debt recovery (EAPO)

 A proposal to make cross-border debt collection much easier was adopted by the European Commission in July 2011.
-Amy Gates reports on the UK’s decision not to opt in to the regulation.
+One of our litigation lawyers reports on the UK’s decision not to opt in to the regulation.

 The Commission recognised that it is presently very difficult for creditors to enforce cross-border debt payments and judgments.
 The regulation will establish a new procedure (a European Account Preservation Order, or EAPO) for the preservation of bank accounts to enable a creditor to prevent the transfer or withdrawal of the debtor’s assets from any bank account located within the EU.
 It will be available to individuals and companies as an additional procedure to those existing under national law.